scottengle/ps_a2e2e/README.md

 # Project Files

 Project files are available from the Pluralsight course's "Exercise Files" area.
+There is a finalized version of the project files in the `gigabyte` folder.

 # Running the Sample App